Pupil Premium Funding

 It is the responsibility of the Head Teacher to produce regular reports for the governing body on:

-- the progress made towards narrowing the gap, by year group, for socially deprived pupils.
+- the progress made towards closing the gap, by year group, for socially deprived pupils.

 - an evaluation of the cost effectiveness, in terms of the progress made by the pupils receiving the provision, when compared to other forms of support.